 It has been well discussed that oil analysis can effectively monitor three parameters of lubrication.

-First and foremost, many tests monitor the health of a lubricant.
+First and foremost, many tests monitor the health of a lubricant through proactive maintenance.
 These tests are pretty straightforward, and the results are generally compared to the properties of the new lubricant to gauge how much the in-service lubricant has changed.
 It is common practice to set condemning limits or monitor the trends for significant changes.

 Contamination levels are also monitored using oil analysis, and cleanliness targets are usually used to trigger maintenance activities to bring the lubricants back to acceptable levels of contamination.

 A program based on proactive maintenance principles, which monitors and corrects the parameters mentioned above, will significantly reduce the likelihood of machine wear - the third parameter that can be effectively monitored by oil analysis.

 While it is certainly true that maintaining a healthy, clean lubricant will minimize machine wear, there are still many wear modes that can arise in spite of these efforts.
 Misalignment, imbalance, overloading, improper installation, fatigue … the list goes on.

 Abnormal wear, for whatever reason, happens more often than maintenance professionals like to think.
 Therefore, it is essential to have a strategy in place to monitor machine wear.

 Oil analysis remains the best tool in the predictive maintenance toolbox for the early detection of wear problems.
 Wear metal and wear particle levels will begin to increase well before the machine exhibits symptoms, such as vibration, temperature or noise.

 It is difficult, however, to determine the correct wear metal level thresholds.
 This is particularly true in industrial applications where equipment categories traditionally used are so general.
 The following gearbox example reinforces this point.